Attack on Titan: Setting

 A map of Walls and the districts therein:

-The story of Attack on Titan centers on a civilization inside three circular walls.
-According to the knowledge propagated locally, it is the last surviving vestige of human civilization.
-Its inhabitants, known as Eldians, have been led to believe that over one hundred years ago, humanity was driven to the brink of extinction after the emergence of humanoid giants called Titans, who attack and eat humans on sight to eat a Titan shifter so they could turn back to human form.
+Attack on Titan centers on a civilization within three circular walls.
+According to local belief, it is the last surviving vestige of human civilization.
+Its inhabitants, known as Eldians, have been led to believe that, over one hundred years ago, humanity was driven to the brink of extinction by the emergence of humanoid giants called Titans, which attack and eat humans on sight.
 The last remnants of humanity retreated behind three concentric walls and enjoyed roughly a century of peace.
-Within the walls, the thought of venturing outside is strongly frowned upon and discouraged.
-To combat Titans, the country's military employs Vertical Maneuvering Equipment (VME), also called Omni-Directional Maneuvering Gear (ODM Gear)—a set of waist-mounted grappling hooks and gas-powered propulsion enabling mobility in three dimensions.
-Swords made of ultrahard steel are used in conjunction with the gear, and eventually rocket launcher–like weapons called Thunder Spears are developed by commander Hange Zoë.
+Within the walls, residents are strongly discouraged from venturing outside.
+To combat Titans, the country's military employs Vertical Maneuvering Equipment (VME), also known as Omni-Directional Maneuvering Gear (ODM gear), a set of waist-mounted grappling hooks and gas-powered propulsion that enables mobility in three dimensions.
+Swords made of ultrahard steel are used in conjunction with the gear, and later, rocket launcher–like weapons known as Thunder Spears are developed by commander Hange Zoë.

-There are different types of Titans.
-Pure Titans are the weakest and most common, whose predictable behavior make easy to kill.
-Abnormal Titans are Pure Titans whose behavior is more difficult to predict, making them more dangerous.
-The Nine Titans, also known as Titan Shifters, consist of the Attack, Colossal, Armored, Female, Beast, Jaw, Cart, War Hammer, and Founding titans.
+Titans are classified into several types.
+Pure Titans are the weakest and most common, whose predictable behavior makes them easier to kill.
+Abnormal Titans are Pure Titans whose behavior is less predictable, making them harder to combat.
+The Nine Titans, also known as Titan Shifters, are the Attack, Colossal, Armored, Female, Beast, Jaw, Cart, War Hammer, and Founding Titans.
 They are the strongest Titans; each is able to shift back and forth between human and Titan form to access their Titan's abilities.
-Many Titan Shifters possess the ability to harden certain parts of their bodies at will, typically in order to make them virtually impenetrable, or to strengthen their blows during combat.
+Many Titan shifters possess the ability to harden certain parts of their bodies at will, typically in order to make them nearly impenetrable, or to strengthen their blows during combat.

 Pure Titans are created by injecting Eldians with Titan spinal fluid.
-If a Pure Titan eats the human body of a person who possesses one of the Nine Titans, said Eldian will revert to human form and gain that Shifter's powers, whereupon they are cursed to live only 13 more years.
-If their powers are not inherited by another Eldian before their death, their powers will be inherited by an Eldian baby born shortly thereafter, regardless of distance or blood-relations.
-As the story progresses, the true nature of the Titans and the existence of civilization outside the walls is revealed.
+If a Pure Titan consumes a human who possesses one of the Nine Titans, that Eldian will revert to human form and gain that Shifter's powers, whereupon they are cursed to live only 13 more years.
+If the powers are not inherited by another Eldian before the holder's death, they are passed to an Eldian baby born shortly thereafter, regardless of distance or blood relations.
+As the story progresses, the true nature of the Titans and the existence of civilization outside the walls are revealed.